 Short-term disability vs. long-term disability

-Short-term disability and long-term disability can be used together or separately, depending on the circumstances.
+Short-term and long-term disability can be used together or separately, depending on the circumstances.
 It is not an either/or choice.
 Long-term disability plans will often pick up where your short-term disability left off, allowing for a seamless transition from one benefit to the other.

 What does short-term disability insurance cover?